dCache/dcache-book2/config-SRM.md

 The file `LinkGroupAuthorization.conf` has following syntax:

-LinkGroup NameOfLinkGroup followed by the list of the Fully Qualified Attribute Names (FQANs).
+LinkGroup <NameOfLinkGroup> followed by the list of the Fully Qualified Attribute Names (FQANs).
 Each FQAN is on a separate line, followed by an empty line, which is used as a record separator, or by the end of the file.

-FQAN is usually a string of the form VO/Role=VORole.
-Both VO and VORole can be set to `*`, in this case all VOs or VO Roles will be allowed to make reservations in this link group.
-Any line that starts with \# is a comment and may appear anywhere.
+FQAN is usually a string of the form <VO>/Role=<VORole>.
+Both <VO> and <VORole> can be set to *, in this case all VOs or VO Roles will be allowed to make reservations in this link group.
+Any line that starts with # is a comment and may appear anywhere.

 Rather than an FQAN, a mapped user name can be used.
 This allows clients or protocols that do not provide VOMS attributes to make use of space reservations.

     #SpaceManagerLinkGroupAuthorizationFile

     LinkGroup NameOfLinkGroup
     /VO/Role=VORole

-> **Note**
+> **NOTE**
 >
 > You do not need to restart the DOMAIN-SRM or DCACHE after changing the `LinkGroupAuthorization.conf` file.
 The changes will be applied automatically after a few minutes.
 >
 > Use `update link groups` to be sure that the `LinkGroupAuthorization.conf` file and the link groups have been updated.
 >
->     DC-PROMPT-SPACEMNGR update link groups
+>     (SrmSpaceManager) admin > update link groups
 >     Update started.

+Example:
 In the example above you created the link group `spacemanager_WriteLinkGroup`.
 Now you want to allow members of the VO `desy` with the role `production` to make a space reservation in this link group.

     #SpaceManagerLinkGroupAuthorizationFile